bruzzem1/STA-145-Final-Project/README.md

 ## 6. Files in This Repository

-- `yourname-final_project.R` – R script with all analysis code
+- `bruzzese-final_project.R` – R script with all analysis code
 - `data.csv` – dataset used in the project
 - `README.md` – documentation of variables, cleaning steps, and replication instructions